 Rachel Pass serves as the Morro Bay National Estuary Program’s Communications and Outreach Coordinator.
 She works with community members, partners, and other stakeholders to raise awareness of the Estuary Program’s mission, and to encourage participation in restoration and preservation efforts.
 Rachel brings a background in writing, publishing, and teaching to her role.
 She enjoys almost any outdoor activity, and can often be found watching wildlife on the bay or hiking along the coast.

 Catie Michel is our Communications and Outreach Intern.
-Catie works with our Communications and Outreach Coordinator to assist in the operation of the Estuary Program’s research, community, and educational efforts.
+Catie assists our Communications and Outreach Coordinator with work on the Estuary Program’s website, written publications, and Nature Center.
+She also helps with fieldwork from time to time.
 She enjoys exploring the many beautiful places of California.
-Catie is currently a 4th year Animal Science student at Cal Poly with a concentration in Wildlife Biology and a minor in Environmental Studies.
+Catie is a recent graduate of Cal Poly, San Luis Obispo.
+There, she earned a B.S. in Animal Science with a concentration in Wildlife Biology and a minor in Environmental Studies.

 Morro Bay National Estuary Program brings together citizens, local governments, non-profits, agencies, and landowners to protect and restore the Morro Bay estuary.